 He emphasized that companies looking to the cloud as they expand should consider a wide range of factors when selecting vendors and solutions — from the functionality and scalability of applications to security and privacy to corporate governance issues.
 All of these things will become only more important to the company’s ability to operate optimally as the business grows.

 View infrastructure as an integral part of the business — and not an afterthought.

 Consider moving to the cloud to help support growth and to access new technology innovations faster and more cost-effectively.

 Prioritize action items and investments, and develop a realistic plan and timeline to achieve those goals.

 As companies grow and become more complex, their finance functions often struggle to keep pace.
-To make sure your finance organization is staying on top of leading practices, download the free 2015 Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF), the research affiliate of Financial Executives International (FEI).
+To make sure your finance organization is staying on top of leading practices, download the latest Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF), the research affiliate of Financial Executives International (FEI).
 The report provides insight on topics such as workforce management, accounting operations, financial systems, sourcing, internal controls and compliance.